 A recent study published in The Journal of Neuroscience found that the brain determines immediately how trustworthy a face is before a memory of that face is fully registered, suggesting that we make quick judgments about people.
 In fact, in the first few milliseconds of seeing a new face, we’re evaluating their physical attractiveness.
 However, the rostromedial prefrontal cortex — a region of the brain that is known to be important in making social decisions — puts the brakes on this initial assessment process, urging us to go a bit deeper in determining compatibility.

-Another study at Dartmouth College confirmed a hypothesis that people generally perceive individuals with high inner eyebrows and prominent cheekbones as more trustworthy than those who have lower eyebrows or less pronounced cheekbones.
+The researchers at Dartmouth College and New York University confirmed a hypothesis that people generally perceive individuals with high inner eyebrows and prominent cheekbones as more trustworthy than those who have lower eyebrows or less pronounced cheekbones.
 To the brain, the face is essentially a roadmap to discerning one’s personality.

 After discovering these results, the same participants were placed inside a brain scanner and shown images of faces, each for a duration of about 30 milliseconds.
 The researchers then did something called “backward masking,” in which they displayed an image of something irrelevant — what they call a “mask” — immediately after showing the participants a photo of a face.
 This procedure is a way of tricking the brain, making it incapable of processing the face.